PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 - If the type of work is not about visuals, then upload your document file (most probably a PDF) or video and explain what you have contributed to it.

 - Though uploading an image is always a good idea as it is the easiest way of giving a glimpse of your work to the client, if you do not have any such cover image, then go for the related one.
-For example, if you are looking for academic work, then go for books and projects image that best describe your qualified skill.
+For example, if you are looking for academic work, then go for books and project images that best describe your qualified skill.

 6. Giving Too Much Information in your Portfolio